-Consult with your Family Doctor or Surgeon before resuming driving a car.
+Consult with your Physician before you resume driving.
 Generally, a minimum of six weeks is required before returning to driving.

-- Most car seats are too low to safely sit on while following hip precautions. - Place a wedge cushion on car seat.
+• Most car seats are too low to safely sit on, so place a cushion on the car seat.

-- Push the seat back as far as it can go. - Stand on ground, NOT curb, and lower yourself slowly to sit down keeping operated leg straight (DO NOT bend forward at the waist beyond 90°). - Still facing the car door, slide back over the seat until your bottom is near the middle console / drivers seat. - Move the legs into the car without twisting at the waist (you may want someone's help to guide your legs into the car).
+- Push the seat back as far as it can go. - Lower yourself slowly to sit down. - Still facing the car door, slide back over the seat until your bottom is near the middle console / driver's seat. - Move your legs into the car without twisting the knee.

-CARING FOR YOUR NEW HIP DURING HOMEMAKING ACTIVITIES
+CARING FOR YOUR NEW KNEE DURING HOMEMAKING ACTIVITIES